May 31st 2010, Atlanta Georgia

 What did I learn and what did it take for me to transform my body and life?

 - MOST Important lesson – It takes one being obsessed about something in order for them to do what it takes.
-I say this because only after I really really wanted to look different and was willing to do anything, was I willing to PAY for the lipo (that never happened) or the trainer.
+I say this because only after I really really wanted to look different and was willing to do anything, was I willing to PAY for the lipo (that never happened) or the coach.
 In 2008 had anyone asked me to pay someone to help me I would have vehemently refused because I felt I could do it on my own.
 No one warned me that weight loss is one of those things that requires more than being resourceful.
-Once i decided that it was extremely important for me to look like “the girl on the magazine covers” – these are the words i told my trainer – then I was willing to invest $400 a month for expert help.
+It requires guidance from a very well informed and experienced person.
+Once i decided that it was extremely important for me to look like “the girl on the magazine covers” – these are the words i told my coach – then I was willing to invest $400 a month for expert help.

 2. Time – I had to commit myself to the 1 thing i wanted the most….a better looking image of myself not for anyone else…but myself.